Advaita Vedanta: Advaita Vedanta sub-schools

 Two defunct schools are the Pancapadika and Istasiddhi, which were replaced by Prakasatman's Vivarana school.
 The still existing Bhāmatī and Vivarana developed in the 11th-14th century.
 These schools worked out the logical implications of various Advaita doctrines.
 Two of the problems they encountered were the further interpretations of the concepts of māyā and avidya.

 Padmapada (c.
 800 CE), the founder of the defunct Pancapadika school, was a direct disciple of Shankara.
 He wrote the Pancapadika, a commentary on the Sankara-bhaya.
 Padmapada diverged from Shankara in his description of avidya, designating prakrti as avidya or ajnana.

 Sureśvara (fl.
 800–900 CE) was a contemporary of Shankara, and often (incorrectly) identified with Maṇḍana Miśra.
 Sureśvara has also been credited as the founder of a pre-Shankara branch of Advaita Vedānta.

 Mandana Mishra's student Vachaspati Miśra (9th/10th century CE), who is believed to have been an incarnation of Shankara to popularize the Advaita view, wrote the Bhamati, a commentary on Shankara's Brahma Sutra Bhashya, and the Brahmatattva-samiksa, a commentary on Mandana Mishra's Brahma-siddhi.
 His thought was mainly inspired by Mandana Miśra, and harmonises Shankara's thought with that of Mandana Miśra.
 The Bhamati school takes an ontological approach.
 It sees the Jiva as the source of avidya.
 It sees contemplation as the main factor in the acquirement of liberation, while the study of the Vedas and reflection are additional factors.

 Vimuktatman (c.
 1200 CE) wrote the Ista-siddhi.
 It is one of the four traditional siddhi, together with Mandana's Brahma-siddhi, Suresvara's Naiskarmya-siddhi, and Madusudana's Advaita-siddhi.
 According to Vimuktatman, absolute Reality is "pure intuitive consciousness".
 His school of thought was eventually replaced by Prakasatman's Vivarana school.

 Prakasatman (c.
 1200–1300) wrote the Pancapadika-Vivarana, a commentary on the Pancapadika by Padmapadacharya.
 The Vivarana lends its name to the subsequent school.
 According to Roodurmun, "[H]is line of thought [...] became the leitmotif of all subsequent developments in the evolution of the Advaita tradition."
 The Vivarana school takes an epistemological approach.
 It is distinguished from the Bhamati school by its rejection of action and favouring Vedic study and "a direct apprehension of Brahma."
 Prakasatman was the first to propound the theory of mulavidya or maya as being of "positive beginningless nature", and sees Brahman as the source of avidya.
 Critics object that Brahman is pure consciousness, so it cannot be the source of avidya.
 Another problem is that contradictory qualities, namely knowledge and ignorance, are attributed to Brahman.

+Another late figure which is widely associated with Advaita and was influential on late Advaita thought was Śrīharṣa.